triggerNZ/scalasyd-shapeless/slides/slides.md

 - Embrace power
 - No empathy
-- No restrictions
+- Use the full language
+- The end of generic code and not repeating yourself justifies the means

 ---
 class: middle, center

-# Type level programming - Dark magic
+# Dark magic

 ![Unlimited power](./power.jpg)